Posted on 18 September 2017

 Over the past 50 years we have provided homes for people from all walks of life, we exist to provide people left behind by the housing market with a roof over their head.
 This can mean anything from helping people like Daniel, a frustrated 22 year old Police Officer, to take his first steps into home ownership, to working with outreach schemes that help homeless people like Lloyd to find a permanent home.

 Interim Group Director of Housing, Chyrel Brown said: “Hyde is firmly committed to finding solutions to the housing crisis to provide more, much needed, new homes.
-Every working day we house 31 new people.
+Every working day we house 11 families.
 We are proud to support #HousingDay and to join with colleagues across the sector to highlight the very important role of social housing.”

 A new generation of house hunters are finding themselves relying on the rental market and unable to find a home of their own.
 In 1991, 67% of 25-34 year olds were homeowners, but by the end of 2014 this number had declined to 36% .
 Unfortunately Daniel Ward, at 22 years of age, found himself on the wrong end of these statistics and struggling to change his situation.